rricharz/Arduino-Mega-Digital-Recorder/README.md

 - A switch to select analog or digital mode is hooked to pin 28

 Using the sketch:
-- Set the switch to analg or digial mode.
+- Set the switch to analog or digial mode.
 - There are 4 red fields which display values for the data display
 - There are 5 blue touch buttons
 - Touch **TRIGGER TYPE** and select *change*, *falling*, *rising* or *none* with the rotary encoder